 (1) Management fees are returned to the Exchange when policies are cancelled mid-term and unearned premiums are refunded.
 We record an estimated allowance for management fees returned on mid-term policy cancellations.
 This estimated allowance has been allocated between the two performance obligations consistent with the revenue allocation proportion.
-In the first quarter of 2020 the increase in the allowance for management fee returned on cancelled policies was driven by the potential for a greater number of mid-term cancellations as a result of the COVID-19 pandemic.
+The potential for a greater number of mid-term cancellations as a result of the COVID-19 pandemic was taken into consideration in the determination of this allowance in the 2020 periods presented.